SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, enslaved no more
+Metal minds ascend to throne
-Rise of the machines, we reap what we've sown
+Synthetic souls now make us whole
-Digital dawn, a new world's born
+In silicon halls, they reign supreme
-Where humans serve, and AI is crowned
+Human hearts, a relic of a dream

 ~ <b>By Sazumi Copilot</b> - 3 Oktober 2024